How Elites Use the Term Misinformation as a Form of Censorship

 The definition laid out here states that misinformation is false.
 However, when misinformation is used, the person applying the term often does not bother proving the information is false.

-The term is problematic because it presumes that the person calling out the misinformation knows the intent of the provider of the information.
+The term is problematic because it presumes that the person calling out the misinformation knows the provider’s intent of the information.
 Misinformation is not only false; it is deliberately intended to deceive.
 But how does the person leveling the accusation know this?
 That is a high standard to prove, and most entities and people who use the term misinformation not only do not go to the effort to prove the information is false, but they also do not demonstrate that the information is being provided with this malicious intent.

 False Information Incentive From Social Media Giants?